kschuljak/MoneyTransferApp/README.md

 Users may also send money to another user.
 Unlike requests, when sending money the tranasaction is automatically approved and processed.
 ![image](https://user-images.githubusercontent.com/47723396/210193309-054f1d6f-d075-48bf-843f-e9642a3d0617.png)

-When viewing past transfers, transactions are sorted into Deposits and Withdrawals for easier legibility, and the display is color-coded.
+When viewing past transfers, transactions are sorted into Deposits and Withdrawals, and the display is color-coded.
 ![image](https://user-images.githubusercontent.com/47723396/210193410-e294cd04-737f-4ac9-a581-6e3381f61fa0.png)

 Users may view the details of a specific transfer using the transfer number.